idaholab/moose/modules/solid_mechanics/doc/content/syntax/Modules/TensorMechanics/CohesiveZoneMaster/index.md

 2. [CZMComputeGlobalTractionTotalLagrangian](CZMComputeGlobalTractionTotalLagrangian.md)
 3. [CZMInterfaceKernelTotalLagrangian](CZMInterfaceKernelTotalLagrangian.md)

-As mentioned in previous section, the `CohesiveZoneMaster` action adds the appropriate objects depending on the selected kinematic formulation.
+As mentioned in previous section, the `CohesiveZone` action adds the appropriate objects depending on the selected kinematic formulation.

 !alert warning
 To obtain a traction consistent with the bulk stress, the `Small Strain` kinematic should be used together with a bulk `Small Strain` formulation, and the `Total Lagrangian` kinematics should be used together with a `Finite Strain` formulation.